decentraland/adr/content/ADR-325-partial-deployments.md

 **Chunked single files.** Splitting individual files across requests would remove the per-file size limit, but it requires byte-range assembly and partial-hash state on the server.
 Files stay atomic; a single file must fit in one request.

-**Chosen: entity-keyed batches.** The existing endpoint gains one field.
+**Chosen: entity-keyed batches.** The existing endpoint gains one field, mirrored by a query parameter.
 Uploads are keyed by the signed entity ID, coexist within quotas, and publish on the completing request.
 A server without support rejects the first multi-batch request instead of misbehaving silently.

 ## Specification